Epromee/first-interpreter-calculator/README.md

 # first_interpreter_calculator
-My first attempt to parse the shit and do some cheety hacky computations with it.
+My first attempt to parse the shit and do some cheaty hacky computations with it.

 So, I want to write a compiler.